storyblok/php-management-api-client/README.md

 ### Getting one asset

-To get a specific asset you can use the assetApi and the AssetData.
+To get a specific asset, you can use the `AssetApi` and the `AssetData` classes.

 ```php
 $assetApi = $c->assetApi($spaceId);